What is Contract Administration? Definition, Purpose and Process

 Negotiation

 A contract’s language is vital to its execution.
 As ambiguous or undefined contract language is susceptible to contract disputes and other issues, legal teams may deliberate extensively to select the right legal jargon.
 As a result, contracting may get stalled during the redlining process.
-Contract administration involves routine coordination with internal teams (particularly the legal team) to avoid this.
+Contract administration involves routine coordination with internal teams (particularly the legal team) during contract negotiation to avoid this.

 Administrators also correspond with key stakeholders.
 They help guarantee that these individuals promptly review relevant clauses, finalize the terms of the contracts, and agree on final positions and contract language.